5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Next, install [**graphviz**](https://graphviz.org/) via terminal (takes about 10 minutes!):
 	- If you are using **MacPorts**, enter `sudo port install graphviz`
 	- If you are using **Homebrew**, enter `brew install graphviz`
-- Next, download and unzip [**codecgraph.zip**](https://github.com/5T33Z0/OC-Little-Translated/raw/main/L_ALC_Layout-ID/codecgraph.zip). macOS Monterey users need to use the version for python 3 version by [Core-99](https://github.com/Core-i99/Codec-Graph) instead.
+- Next, download and unzip [**codecgraph.zip**](https://github.com/5T33Z0/OC-Little-Translated/raw/main/L_ALC_Layout-ID/codecgraph.zip). macOS Monterey users need to grab the version for python 3 version by [Core-99](https://github.com/Core-i99/Codec-Graph/releases) instead.
 - Copy the `codegraph` folder to the Desktop.
 We need it to convert and visualize the data inside the Codec dump, so we have can work with it.
 - Move the `codec_dump.txt` into the "codecgraph" folder
 - Download and extract [**PinConfigurator**](https://github.com/headkaze/PinConfigurator/releases)